How to Make Light Greek Moussaka

 Let the moussaka cool before you cut it; otherwise, the non-béchamel version can be a bit challenging to place on a plate in one piece (it will not be as glued).

-This is a recipe for ten portions because moussaka is a dish that can be stored in the fridge for two-three days or frozen (for a maximum of three months).
+This is a recipe for eight portions because moussaka is a dish that can be stored in the fridge for two to three days or frozen (for a maximum of three months).
 Of course, fresh is tastier; this is why I make sure to cook it close to mealtime.
 On the subsequent days, you will have to reheat it before serving.

 The first step in preparing this sauce is to warm the milk in a pan over medium heat.
 The milk should not boil, but it has to be quite hot.